I Got a Woman: Track listings

+Charts

 The Beatles versions

-The Beatles recorded two versions of the song for BBC radio.
-The first version was recorded on 16 July 1963 at the BBC Paris Theatre in London for the Pop Go The Beatles radio show.
+The Beatles recorded two versions of the song for BBC Radio.
+The first version was recorded on 16 July 1963 at the BBC Paris Theatre in London for the Pop Go the Beatles radio show.
 This version was first released in 1994 on the Live at the BBC compilation.

 The second version the band recorded was recorded on 31 March 1964 at the Playhouse Theatre in London for the Saturday Club radio show.
 This version was released in 2013 for the On Air – Live at the BBC Volume 2 compilation and is shorter than the Live at the BBC version.

 Cover versions, references and samples

-Other versions that have made the pop or R&B charts in the US are those by Jimmy McGriff (#20 pop, #5 R&B, 1962), Freddie Scott (#48 pop, 1963), and Ricky Nelson (#49 pop, 1963).
+Other versions that have made the pop or R&B charts in the US are those by Jimmy McGriff from his album I've Got a Woman (#20 pop, #5 R&B, 1962), Freddie Scott from his album Freddie Scott Sings (#48 pop, 1963), and Ricky Nelson from his album For Your Sweet Love (#49 pop, 1963).

+Johnny Cash & June Carter Cash covered the song on their duet album Carryin' On with Johnny Cash & June Carter in 1967.
+And again, in 1968 on Cash's infamous prison concert album At Folsom Prison.

 The rock band Dire Straits mention the song in their song "Walk of Life", from their 1985 album Brothers in Arms at 2:44.